CarsonSlovoka/thunder/README.md

 ## Purpose

-Execute the program by the command from the input parameter coming from the chrome extension app, and send the response to it.
+Execute the program by the command from the input parameter coming from the Chrome extension app, and send the response to it.

 ## 🤔 How to do it?